Explanation Of Diverse-Gender Labels

-Throughout this web site, Dave Wells prefers to use the term ‘Gender Diversity’ as he views the term as taking away any presumptions, and embraces all people who identify and live with a gender identity, outside of Sis-male or Sis-female.
-At the same time in stating this, Dave Wells respects the person’s choice of identity, but prefers to learn about the person and their individualities, rather than conforming to an identity label that is interpreted by a number of pre-requisites.
+Throughout this web site, Dave Wells prefers to use the term ‘Gender Diversity’ as he views the term as taking away any presumptions and embraces all people who identify and live with a gender identity outside of sis-male or sis-female.
+At the same time in stating this, Dave Wells respects the person’s choice of identity, but prefers to learn about the person and their individualities, rather than conforming to an ‘identity label’ that is interpreted by a number of pre-requisite symptoms.

 There are many descriptions and labels used to describe people who are gender diverse, they include;

-‘Transgender’: a person whose sense of personal identity and gender does not correspond with their birth sex.
+‘Transgender’: a person whose sense of personal identity and gender does not correspond with their sex given at birth.

-– When referring to the two basic “directions” of transgender, the terms ‘transman’ for female-to-male (which may be further abbreviated to FtM) transgender people and ‘transwoman’ for male-to-female (which may be further abbreviated to MtF) transgender people may be used.
+When referring to the two basic "directions" of transgender, the terms ‘transman’ for female-to-male transgender people (which may be further abbreviated to FtM), and

 - Transgender is sometimes also used specifically in an "in-between" sense for a person who intends on transitioning, rather than as an umbrella term.